 The Husqvarna 345 has multiple safety features that will benefit newbies, because inexperienced users make more mistakes and need a saw that helps them avoid accidents.
 So the double acting chain brake, a right hand guard and a chain catcher are all good news for new users.
 Other notable qualities include a side-mounted chain tensioner, a centrifugal air cleaning system and an ergonomic handle because they all make life easier for users.

-The 345 has been replaced in the current Husqvarna line-up by the Husqvarna 445, similar engine, a little more power and a tiny bit heavier.
-So if you were looking for a 345 you might be out of luck, but there are plenty of choices available on Ebay if you are considering buying brand new.
+The 345 has been replaced in the current Husqvarna line-up by the Husqvarna 445 which has a similar engine, a little more power and it’s a tiny bit heavier.
+So if you were looking for a 345 you might be out of luck, but there are plenty of choices for buying a 445 on Ebay if you are considering buying brand new.

-The great news is that it’s not too late for your trusty 345 if you already own one or if you have one needing a bit of care.
-There are still plenty of spare parts available for this trusty saw and you’ll find a handy copy of the workshop manual on Scribd.
+The great news is that it’s not too late for your trusty 345 if you already own one or if you have one needing a bit of care, because there are still plenty of spare parts available on EBay for this trusty saw.